oscarpalmer/magnus/README.md

 ## Installation

-Magnus is available on NPM as `magnus` and works well with JavaScript-bundlers, or you may use it completely standalone using the file in the `dist`-folder.
+Magnus is available on NPM as `@oscarpalmer/magnus` and works well with JavaScript-bundlers, or you may use it completely standalone using the file in the `dist`-folder.

 ## How Magnus works